 WIDE: Talent at the computer, nano.py being launched from the command line with monitor/screen visible in the frame.

-SCREEN: To be uploaded by Authors: Load Experiment being clicked, JSON file being selected, file list and Raw Curves graph being populated.
+SCREEN_12: To be uploaded by Authors: Load Experiment being clicked, JSON file being selected, file list and Raw Curves graph being populated.

 In the Stats box, check the values of the three parameters, N-activated, N-failed, and N-excluded [1].

-SCREEN: To be uploaded by Authors: Stat box showing values of three parameters.
+SCREEN_12: To be uploaded by Authors: Stats box showing values of three parameters.

 To visualize a specific curve in more detail, click on the curve.
 This will highlight it in green and show it on the Current Curve graph.
 Once a single curve has been selected, the R (single letter ‘R’) and k (single letter ‘K’) parameters will be populated in the Stats box [1].

-SCREEN: To be uploaded by Authors: Curve being clicked, and curve highlighted in green is displayed under Current curve graph, Stats box displaying R and k parameters.
+SCREEN_13: To be uploaded by Authors: Curve being clicked, and curve highlighted in green is displayed under Current curve graph, Stats box displaying R and k parameters.

 Once the dataset has been further cleaned, filter any noise in the curves using the filters implemented in the Filtering Box [1].

-SCREEN: To be uploaded by Authors: Noise in the curves being filtered.

 Then, inspect the filtered curves in the Current Curve graph.
-The filtered curve is in black, whereas the non-filtered version is green [1].
+The filtered curve is in black, whereas the non-filtered version is green [1]

+SCREEN_14: To be uploaded by Authors: Noise in the curves being filtered and filtered curve being insptected.

 To find the contact point, from the Contact Point box, choose one of a series of numerical procedures that have been implemented in the software [2].

-SCREEN: To be uploaded by Authors: Current Curve graph showing filtered curved in black and non-filtered in green.

-SCREEN: To be uploaded by Authors: Numerical procedure being selected from Contact Point box.
+SCREEN_15: To be uploaded by Authors: Numerical procedure being selected from Contact Point box.

-Adjust the algorithm’s parameters to suit the dataset so that the contact point is located correctly [1].
+Adjust the algorithm’s parameters to suit the dataset so that the contact point is located correctly, as explained in the protocol [1].
 To view where the contact point has been found on a single curve, select the curve by clicking on it, then click Inspect.
 Check the pop-up window that appears to identify where the contact point has been located [2].
+The check can be repeated for each curve.

-SCREEN: To be uploaded by Authors: Algorithm’s parameters being adjusted.
+SCREEN_15: To be uploaded by Authors: Algorithm’s parameters being adjusted.

-SCREEN: To be uploaded by Authors: Clicking on a curve, Inspect being clicked, and pop-up window with contact point appearing.
+SCREEN_15: To be uploaded by Authors: Clicking on a curve, Inspect being clicked, and pop-up window with contact point appearing.
+This can be repeated to check each curve.

 Next, click on Hertz Analysis.
 This will generate three graphs.
-Check F-δ (F-delta) for each curve in the dataset together with the average Hertz fit [1].
-Then, check the average F-δ curve with an error band showing one standard deviation together with the average Hertz fit [2].
+Check F-δ (F-delta) for each curve in the dataset together with the average Hertz fit shown in red [1].
+Then, check the average F-δ curve with an error band showing one standard deviation together with the average Hertz fit shown in red [2].

-SCREEN: To be uploaded by Authors: Hertz Analysis being clicked, three graphs being generated, F-δ for each curved being Checked with average Hertz fit.

-SCREEN: To be uploaded by Authors: Average F-δ curve with error band showing one SD with average Hertz fit being checked.

 Next, check the scatter plot of E (single letter ‘E’) originating from fitting the Hertz model to each individual curve [1].

+SCREEN_16: To be uploaded by Authors: Hertz Analysis being clicked, three graphs being generated: F-δ for each curve together with average Hertz fit, average F-δ curve with average Hertz fit and scatter plot of E.

+SCREEN_16: To be uploaded by Authors: F-δ for each curve and Average F-δ curve with error band showing one SD with average Hertz fit being checked.

-SCREEN: To be uploaded by Authors: Scatter plot of E being checked.
+SCREEN_16: To be uploaded by Authors: Scatter plot of E being checked.

 Inspect the Results box for the computed mean E and its standard deviation and ensure they are reasonable for the given experiment [1-TXT].

-SCREEN: To be uploaded by Authors: Result box being inspected for computed E and SD.
+SCREEN_17: To be uploaded by Authors: Result box being inspected for computed E and SD.
 TEXT: SD = Eγ±σ